branded image with background image of man carrying a casket

 Spouses and dependent family members, such as children or disabled adults, can seek compensation for the loss of their loved one’s financial support.
 This includes the loss of their wages, other lost income, and any benefits they received through their employment, including health insurance and retirement account contributions.

 Compensation for these lost wages and benefits can be essential for families, especially those in which the deceased was the primary breadwinner.
+This calculation considers not just current lost income but the projected future earnings your loved one would have contributed throughout their expected working life.
+Economic experts may be consulted to accurately calculate the present value of these future earnings.

 Loss of Care, Compassion, and Protection